iedenis/mern-quick-start/README.md

 npm run mern-install`
 ```

-## Starting the server
+## Starting the project

 ```
 npm run dev
 ```

-The server will run on port 3000.
+The server will run on port 3000 and the client on port 4000.
 You can change this by editing `config.dev.js` file.